syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/installation/install-nuget-packages.md

     ![ASP.NET Core Package Entry ](images/packageentry.png)

-4. Then run  [dotnet restore](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-restore?tabs=netcore2x) command to restores all the packages listed in the application file.
+4. Then run [dotnet restore](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-restore?tabs=netcore2x) command to restore all the packages listed in the application file.

     > Restoring is done automatically with **dotnet build** and **dotnet run** in .NET Core 2.0 and later.